Skip to content

 100 means full collection; 0 means no collection.

-trackSessionAcrossSubdomains Boolean No false Share cache across subdomains under the same domain name.
+trackSessionAcrossSubdomains Boolean No false Share cache across subdomains under the same domain.

 useSecureSessionCookie Boolean No false Use secure session cookies.
 This will disable RUM events sent over insecure (non-HTTPS) connections.

-traceType Enum No ddtrace Configure the type of tracing tool.
+traceType Enum No ddtrace Configure the trace tool type.
 If not configured, defaults to ddtrace.
-Currently supports 6 data types: ddtrace, zipkin, skywalking_v3, jaeger, zipkin_single_header, w3c_traceparent.
+Currently supports ddtrace, zipkin, skywalking_v3, jaeger, zipkin_single_header, w3c_traceparent 6 data types.

 ❗️

-1. opentelemetry supports 4 types: zipkin_single_header, w3c_traceparent, zipkin, jaeger.
+1. opentelemetry supports zipkin_single_header, w3c_traceparent, zipkin, jaeger 4 types.

 3. Configuring the corresponding traceType requires corresponding API services.
-For setting different Access-Control-Allow-Headers, refer to How APM Associates with RUM.
+For setting different Access-Control-Allow-Headers, refer to APM How to Associate RUM.

 traceId128Bit Boolean No false Whether to generate traceID in 128 bytes, corresponding to traceType, currently supports types zipkin, jaeger.

-allowedTracingOrigins Array No [] A list of all requests allowed to inject the headers required by the trace collector.
-Can be the request origin or a regex, origin: Protocol (including ://), domain name (or IP address) [and port number].
+allowedTracingOrigins Array No [] List of all requests allowed to inject headers required by the trace collector.
+Can be request origins or regex, origin: Protocol (including ://), domain name (or IP address) [and port number].
 For example:

 ["https://api.example.com", /https:\\/\\/._\\.my-api-domain\\.com/].